Skip to main content

 A bit about our values and our efforts to lower our carbon footprint...

-1. We sew all garments in New York’s Garment District.
+We sew all garments at a small, family-run cooperative in New York’s Garment District.
 This greatly reduces the distance we are shipping garments before they reach the customer.

-4. We use high quality materials and sewing techniques to insure that our clothing lasts for many years.
+We use high-quality materials and sewing techniques to ensure that our clothing lasts for many years.

 We give 5% of all profits to the